instructor-ai/instructor/docs/prompting/zero_shot/s2a.md

 if __name__ == "__main__":
+    query = """Mary has 3 times as much candy as Megan.
+        Mary then adds 10 more pieces of candy to her collection.
+        Max is 5 years older than Mary.
+        If Megan has 5 pieces of candy, how many does Mary have in total?
+        """

     # Step 1: Rewrite the prompt
-    rewritten_prompt = rewrite_prompt()
+    rewritten_prompt = rewrite_prompt(query)
     print(rewritten_prompt.relevant_context)
     """
     Mary has 3 times as much candy as Megan.
 Mary then adds 10 more pieces of candy to her collection.
 If Megan has 5 pieces of candy, how many does Mary have in total?
     """
     print(rewritten_prompt.user_query)
     #> how many does Mary have in total?